froschgrosch/Quake3e_render/quake3e_render/README.md

 # quake3_render

 A Powershell application to aid in demo rendering.
 Run with *Right-click\Run with powershell* as some paths in the script are relative.
-At the moment, only demos in the **.dm_68** format are supported.

 ## Installation